-We must appreciate, as did our forebearers, that Mthwakazi equality lies in the very fact that we are all different and that our similarity revolves in the fact that we understand we will never be the same.
+Understand today, as did our forebearers over a century ago, that Mthwakazi equality lies in the very fact that we are all different and that our similarity revolves in the fact that we understand we will never be the same.
 What unites Mthwakazi is not uniformity but the reality that all races, tribes, ethnicity and all cultures are unique and individual.

 Quantity cannot continue to enjoy a disproportionately bigger role as a decider of political matters; the implied view that the majority is right raises moral questions.
 A system fostered by numerical superiority and not the quality of goals is but a tyranny of the majority; it is the imposition of the majority population group’s will upon smaller groups.
 Larger communities only value, in smaller social groups, those characteristics of likeness to themselves and ignore their unique qualities that make them who they are.

 The 1987 Unity Accord is a fascist piece of legislation protecting supremacist ideals that extend Shona privilege.
 Mthwakazi has nothing to benefit from the Unity Agreement; let us not blind ourselves and pretend Shanganis are not different from Kalangas and Vendas are not different from Tongas or Nambyas.
 The different tribes, races and cultures are simply who they are and must be taken as such.

 Factors that inspired Mzilikazi and his advisors to conjure and build a system that was to be the cornerstone of 19th Century Mthwakazi politics remain of interest to this day.
 There is no reason to depart from that foundation.

 At the heart of King Mzilikazi’s politics was the prosperity, the safety and security of all citizens; he sort to give ALL of his subjects the best possible experience.
 We will bring back some of the old traditions and marry them with the new world order; our politics will need to be rooted in the past yet looking well into the future.